Causal Modelling of Cryptocurrency Price Movements Using Discretisation-Aware Bayesian Networks: An overview of Bayesian networks

-BNs are widely utilised for solving problems in data mining and data exploration mainly by determining the causal relationships between variables and representing the dependencies in an explicit manner using DAGs.
-They have the capacity to incorporate expert knowledge along with empirical data to model uncertainties in modelling complicated real situations.
-BNs can also handle incomplete datasets and hidden variables and offer an efficient procedure for avoiding overfitting \citep{heckerman2008tutorial}.
+BNs, a class of probabilistic graphical models, represent complex probability distributions using DAGs~\citep{larranaga2012review}.
+In a BN, nodes denote random variables and directed edges represent conditional dependencies through DAG, where edges have a defined direction (arrows) and do not form cycles (loops).
+Based on Bayes’ theorem, BNs support causal inference by factorising the joint distribution, where each node depends only on its direct parents, summarised in a conditional probability table (CPT)~\citep{koller2009probabilistic}.

-In BN terminology, for a node $v$ an ancestor node is a node from which a directed path reaches $v$ while a descendent node receives a directed path.
-Moreover, nodes with no descendent are referred to as leaf nodes in contrast to a root node that does not have ancestors \citep{yu2015modified}.
-The main idea behind the efficiency of BNs is that each variable is only influenced by its parents and ancestors.
-Formally, for a given set of random variables $\{X_1, X_2, \ldots, X_n\}$ the joint probability distribution $P(X_1, X_2, \ldots, X_n)$ needs $O(2^n)$ parameters when all $X_i$'s are discrete random variables with binary support sets which need a considerable amount of computational effort and space.
-However, following the main idea of nodes being influenced only by their ancestors, the joint probability distribution function can be represented as
+In BN terminology, a node’s ancestors are nodes from which a directed path reaches it, while descendants are nodes that receive directed paths.
+Nodes with no descendants are leaf nodes, whereas nodes without ancestors are root nodes \citep{yu2015modified}.
+The efficiency of BNs stems from their structure, where each variable is conditionally dependent only on its immediate parents and ancestors in the network.
+For a given set of random variables $\{X_1, X_2, \ldots, X_n\}$ the joint probability distribution $P(X_1, X_2, \ldots, X_n)$ requires $O(2^n)$ parameters for binary variables, which can be computationally intensive.
+However, by considering only the local dependencies, it can be represented as: